 Bullfrogs and dragonflies carry on whether we humans are present or not.
 Doves, hummingbirds, titmice and phoebes nest around its banks.
 At dusk, nighthawks, bats and swallows feed.
 And when the sun has dropped, constellations mirror in the water’s surface… A swim in the pond changes your disposition, quiets your mind, and refreshes your soul.
 Just sitting by it, watching the interplay of light and breeze, is pure joy.

 All water is holy water. ~ Rajiv Joseph

 Ancient water from deep within the earth combines with groundwater from rainfall and snow melt to create the mineral-rich springs for which this area is known.
 The source of water for the pond is the Mother Spring, a steadily flowing natural spring located a half mile to the north.
 Rising along fault lines to emerge at the surface through vents, the Mother Spring travels

 downhill through a buried pipe to “the valve” where it surfaces again into a open ditch, or acequia.
 This acequia flows behind the casitas to the pond, diverting water along the way to irrigate the Plaza, as well as garlic and melon fields.
 (Be sure to explore Acequia Walk, the short path running from the little bridge off the parking lot to the valve.)

-It takes less than five minutes to walk to the pond from any of the casitas.
+It takes less than two minutes to walk to the pond from any of the casitas.
 Make your reservation today.